EMBRYOPSIDA Pirani & Prado (crown group)

 Economic Importance.
 Chillies (Capsicum annuum) were domesticated in Mexico, quite possibly in a number of places (Aguilar-Meléndez et al. 2009); other species of the genus are also economically important (Perry et al. 2007 and references); for the domestication of the tomato, see Bai and Lindhout (2007).

 Chemistry, Morphology, etc. Lycium is recorded as accumulating glycine betaines, and some members at least are halophytic (Levin & Miller 2005).
-For alkaloids in Datureae, see Doncheva et al. (2006), and for withanolides, see Burton and Oberti (2000).
+For alkaloids in Datureae, see Doncheva et al. (2006), and for withanolides, see Burton and Oberti (2000) and Pigatto et al. (2014).
 Schizanthoideae have distinctive tropane alkaloids, hairs, and pollen (Hunziker 2001).

 Unusual stomata with degenerate guard cells have often been reported in the family (Cammerloher 1920; D'Arcy & Keating 1973).
 Leaves in the fertile part of the stem of Solanaceae, perhaps especially in Solanoideae, are often geminate and/or branching is not simply axillary; Petunia can have ordinary-looking cymose inflorescences, but Schwenkia, Schizanthus and many other taxa have more or less recaulescent bracts, only one branch of the cymose inflorescence is developed at each node, or the two branches develop in different ways, etc., making interpretation of the construction of the plant difficult (see especially Danert 1958, 1967; Child & Lester 1991 for a brief summary; Bell & Dines 1995).
 Castel et al. (2010) suggest similarities between inflorescences of at least members of Petunioideae and Solanoideae; they note that the absence of bracts here may be only apparent.
 The growth pattern of ex-Nolanaceae is very like that of other Solanoideae (see also Eichler 1874).
 Goetzea has an odd growth pattern; its leaves are rather xeromorphic.